 Professor Richard Evershed, (Professor), analysis of organic residues in ancient pottery and artefacts; archaeological chemistry; prehistoric origin of dairying

-Dr Mhairi Gibson, (Reader in Anthropology), Ethiopia and Sub-Saharan Africa; evolutionary anthropology and demography; human behavioural ecology; population change and child health
+Dr Mhairi Gibson, (Reader in Anthropology), Ethiopia and Sub-Saharan Africa; evolutionary anthropology and demography; gender and development; human behavioural ecology; population change and child health

 Dr Tamar Hodos, (Reader in Mediterranean Archaeology), archaeology of the Mediterranean Iron Age; Greek and Phoenician colonisation and colonialism; luxuries and their materiality; post-colonial and globalisation theories

 Dr Theresia Hofer, (Senior Lecturer in Social Anthropology), anthropology of South and East Asia; international development; museum anthropology; sign language and deaf identity; social and medical anthropology

 Professor Fiona Jordan, (Professor of Anthropology), Austronesian societies of the Pacific; cultural diversity and evolution; cultural phylogenetics; evolutionary anthropology; kinship; linguistic anthropology

 Dr Camilla Morelli, (Lecturer in Social Anthropology), Amazonian anthropology; anthropology and gender; anthropology of childhood; visual anthropology and animation

 Dr Kit Opie, (Lecturer in Biological Anthropology), Evolution of social systems in human and non-human primates and other mammals